undergrad-partner-school

 Overall, Kenyon College offers a unique and enriching college experience, combining rigorous academics, a close-knit community, and a beautiful campus setting.
 It prepares students not only for successful careers but also for a lifelong pursuit of knowledge and personal growth.
 With its strong focus on the liberal arts, Kenyon College cultivates well-rounded individuals equipped with the critical thinking skills and intellectual curiosity necessary to navigate and contribute to an increasingly complex world.

-Kenyon College is a private four-year college located in Gambier, OH and set in a rural environment.
-This academic institution uses a semester-based calendar.
+Located in Gambier, OH and set in a rural environment, Kenyon College is a private four-year college.
+This school uses a semester-based calendar.
 It has an acceptance rate of 31%.
 The freshman retention rate at Kenyon College is 91.6% and the six-year graduation rate is 82%.

-Read more about what Kenyon College has to offer based on the most recent data this institution has reported.
+To find out more about what Kenyon College has to offer to its students, read on for the latest data reported by this school.

 Quick Facts